 Day 4-5 Rotorua

-Renowned for its geothermal activity and intense egg-like sulphur smell Rotorua is a must see for any visitor to the North island.
+Renowned for its geothermal activity and intense egg-like sulfur smell Rotorua is a must-see for any visitor to the North Island.
 This place is also known to be the best spot for experiencing the native Maori culture.

 Distance from Taupo to Rotorua: 82 km / 50 miles

 Best things to do around Rotorua

 Take a stroll through the Whakarewarewa Redwood forest